IsaacHager/CS331_Project_Password-Vault/README.md

 ## Project Desc.
 *Temporary inclusion for convenience

+### Description of Files
+  UserLoginUI.java - Simple Java command line implementation of an interface to allow users to
+    add passwords to database and 'login'.
+  README.md - This file

 ### Project Overview

 In this project, students will complete a project to apply computer security concepts